SteamDeckHomebrew/decky-plugin-template/README.md

 ### Distribution

 We recommend following the instructions found in the [decky-plugin-database](https://github.com/SteamDeckHomebrew/decky-plugin-database) on how to get your plugin up on the plugin store.
 This is the best way to get your plugin in front of users.
-You can also choose to do distribution via a zip file containing the needed files, if that zip file is uploaded to a URL it can then be downloded and installed via decky-loader.
+You can also choose to do distribution via a zip file containing the needed files, if that zip file is uploaded to a URL it can then be downloaded and installed via decky-loader.

 **NOTE: We do not currently have a method to install from a downloaded zip file in "game-mode" due to lack of a usable file-picking dialog.**